Losing Trust in Pen and Paper? Here’re Some Alternative Asset Management Approaches

 Paper Is Not Sustainable

-As work orders, ledgers, and duplicate pads are filled up with ever-increasing asset data, the sustainability of a pen and paper system is questioned; where will you store your files?
+As work orders, ledgers, and duplicate pads are filled with asset data, the sustainability of a pen and paper system is questioned; where will you store your files?
 How much are spending on notepads?
-And how many pens, whiteboards, markers, ink, and printers do you go through?
-Businesses in the US waste $8 million a year on managing paper.
+And how many pens, whiteboards, markers, ink, and printers do you go through each year?
+Businesses in the US waste $8 million a year on managing paper alone.

 Ink Fades Away